cloudcollective/FEC/README.md

 HR FEC Project

 1) About the Project
   a) Hello we are Team Onderful from the CloudCollective Organization™.
 The      purpose of our application is to display a stylish, and modern design for the illustrious Hack Reactor clothing catalogue.
-OUr team of brilliant develpoers are *proud to present our work to the masses!
+Our team of brilliant developers are *proud to present our work to the masses!

   b) The foundation of our project is built using
      -React